jules2689/trudeau/docs/2020-04-19/trudeau.md

 They turned the restaurant into a community kitchen where people pitch in and get meals to those in need. and there have been thousands of Canadians who have already signed up through our national COVID-19 volunteer improvement campaign to lighten the load on our front line workers.
 Everyone can help out.
-Everyone can help us get through this.[speaking french].
+Everyone can help us get through this.